-Upon tuning the spins back into resonance with the cavity using the detuning loop, the inverted spin state is free to interact with the cavity mode.
-If the stored inversion is above the threshold given by $p_0C > 1$ \cite{molmer1}, where $C = g_\mathrm{coll}^2/\kappa \Gamma \approx 14$ is the cooperativity of the coupled system, it enters a metastable state.
-In this state, any fluctuation will stimulate a collective emission process known as a superradiant decay \cite{skribanowitz1973observation}.
-Conversely, if the inversion is below the instability threshold, dephasing due to inhomogeneous broadening becomes dominant and prevents the avalanche process.
+In this metastable inverted state with $p_0C > 1$, any fluctuation will stimulate a collective emission process known as a superradiant decay \cite{skribanowitz1973observation}.
+Conversely, if the inversion is below the instability threshold, dephasing due to inhomogeneous broadening becomes dominant and prevents this avalanche process \cite{molmer1}.
 In our case, the superradiant decay is triggered by noise photons from the input line.
 As the spin decay accelerates, the cavity amplitude $|a|$ increases.
-It reaches its maximum when the collective spin vector points towards the equator of the Bloch sphere.
-Subsequently, the energy is coherently exchanged between cavity and spins, visible as damped Rabi oscillations in Fig.~\ref{fig1:setup}b.
-This coherent exchange is eventually stopped due to loss processes in the system, with the main contribution being the dephasing of the inhomogeneously broadened spins.
+It reaches its maximum as the collective spin vector points towards the equator of the Bloch sphere, where the cavity amplitude $\max(|a|) \propto p_0 - 1/C$ serves as a measure of the initial inversion above threshold, see Eq.~(\ref{eq:max_a_vs_p}) in the Supplementary Material, and the emitted intensity $|a|^2 \sim (p_0N)^2$ exhibits the characteristic quadratic scaling of superradiance with the number of effectively participating spins \cite{kersten2023triggered, gross1982superradiance}.
+Subsequently, energy is coherently exchanged between cavity and spins, visible as damped Rabi oscillations in Fig.~\ref{fig1:setup}b.
+This coherent exchange is eventually stopped by coherence-limiting processes in the system, mainly the dephasing of the inhomogeneously broadened spins.